 This section is a compilation of answers to the questions most commonly asked by the community.
 Just start by following one of the links below.
 If you can’t find the question you wanted to ask, don’t hesitate to contact us.

-1. What's the difference between CASA and a mentor?
+1. What's the difference between CASA Volunteer Advocate and a mentor?

 Volunteer mentors provide guidance, advice, and a positive influence to youth in our community in a variety of life situations.

-While a CASA often serves as a mentor, friend, confidante, role model, and more, their primary role is to advocate for the best interest of a child in foster care or the Juvenile Justice system.
-After completing training, CASA volunteers are sworn in as Officers of the Court and have the ability to make impactful changes in children’s lives through the Juvenile Court system.
-You make a tremendous impact on a child - 82% of CASA's recommendations are accepted by the court in Douglas County.
+While a CASA Volunteer Advocate often serves as a mentor, friend, confidante, role model, and more, their primary role is to advocate for the best interest of a child in foster care or the Juvenile Justice system.
+After completing training, CASA Volunteer Advocates are sworn in as Officers of the Court and have the ability to make impactful changes in children’s lives through the Juvenile Court system.
+You make a tremendous impact on a child - 82% of CASA Volunteer Advocate's recommendations are accepted by the court in Douglas County.

 2. What is the time commitment?
 Can I do this and work full time?

-Our volunteers report on average spending 10-12 hours per month on the case.
-Over 70% of our CASA Volunteers are employed full-time.
+Our Volunteer Advocates report on average spending 10-12 hours per month on the case.
+Over 65% of our CASA Volunteer Advocates are employed full-time.

 3. Do people get upset or disagree with CASA?